Rubal103/Professional-Readme-Generator/MyREADME.md

   ## Installation Instructions:
-  Open index.js in integrated terminal to run “npm i” on the command line.
-This will make sure that “node-modules” and “package.json” are working.
+  Open index.js in integrated terminal to run npm i on the command line.
+This will make sure that node modules and package.json are working.

   ## Usage Instructions:
-  1. open index.js in integrated terminal 2.
-Type node index.js in the command line.
-3. user  will be asked questions by npm inquirer and user will provide necessary information  4. once completed a  README file will be generated
+  1. Open index.js in integrated terminal.
+2. Type node inex.js in the command line.
+3. User will be asked questions by npm inquirer and user will provide necessary inforamtion.
+4. Once complete a README file will be generated.

   ## Contribution Guidelines:
-  users can change the questions in the prompts to make a README file as per their project requirements.
+  users can change their questions in the prompts to make a README file as per their project requirements.

   ## Test Instructions:
-  user can run a debugger from package.json to make sure that application is working properly.
+  user can run a debugger from package.jsom to make sure that application is runnning.

   ## License: